 That is very true!

 Paul Gilbert 18:02

 The next part of the question, however, so the idea is that that’s a good thing to be doing that realise how much more you know now and how you a better now, and in another 10 years, you do the same thing again.
 But then you’re doing clients a disservice.
 While that’s then can become a source of guilt or disappointment or upset, and that you do need to be careful about because then you get into self-criticism and all kinds of stuff, which is not helpful at all.
 So not to think you’ve done them a disservice.
 But always think that at the time, you try to help them the best way you could.
-And yes, now you might have other techniques, therapists have moved on the science has moved on, we’ve all learned more, I’ve learned a lot more from, you know, kinds of people seek August and all the others.
+And yes, now you might have other techniques, therapists have moved on the science has moved on, we’ve all learned more, I’ve learned a lot more from all kinds of people and all the others.
 But it takes time.